theune32/drlnd/Report.md

 UPDATE_EVERY = 4        # how often to update the network

 ### Results
-After XXX episodes the algorithm reached an average score of 13.0.
+After 592 episodes the algorithm reached an average score of 13.0.
 See the below plot:
 ![scores plot](navigation_result.png)

 ### Future Work